 Face coverings reduce the risk of an asymptomatic COVID-19 carrier passing the virus to someone else.
 However, they are not a substitute for social distancing.
 The following exceptions may be made to the face covering requirement.

 - Individuals performing jobs or instructional tasks for which a face covering poses a health or safety risk may qualify for an exception to the policy.
 These individuals should contact the Back to Campus Coordinator for additional guidance.

-- Individuals who cannot wear a face covering for medical or religious reasons should contact Human Resources if they are an employee or Disability Services if they are a student.
+- Individuals who cannot wear a face covering for medical or religious reasons should contact Human Resources if they are an employee or the Accessibility Services Office if they are a student.

 - Individuals working alone in a private office or other isolated space may temporarily remove their face covering, but it must be worn if another person enters the space.

 - Faculty members delivering face-to-face instruction may remove their face covering to teach if they are at least 10 feet away from any other individuals.

 Consistent hand washing can help individuals can protect themselves and their families from getting sick, and increased hand washing has additional positive health benefits for the community.
 The CDC recommends washing your hands for at least 20 seconds with soap and water.
 If soap and water are not available, alcohol-based hand sanitizer that contains at least 60% alcohol may be substituted.